Navigation

 Mushrooms are made up of roughly 92% water.
 They’re also a good source of vitamin B2 (riboflavin), which is important for your skin and nervous system.
 Vitamin B2 also helps to reduce tiredness and releases energy from the food you eat.

-Tip: Fill two large portobello mushrooms with chopped tomatoes and a sprinkling of low-fat cheese.
+Tip: Fill two large Portobello mushrooms with chopped tomatoes and a sprinkling of low-fat cheese.
 Then cook in the oven to create a delicious pizza alternative with a rich meaty flavour.
-You can also add chopped mushrooms to bolognese, chillis, soups, stews and casseroles.
+You can also add chopped mushrooms to Bolognese, chillis, soups, stews and casseroles.

 Water rich foods - mushrooms